banr1/forked-FVIntmax/README.md

 ## Formal verification of the Intmax protocol in Lean

-TODO - Readme, Docs, Links.
+TODO - Docs, Links.

-This repository mechanises proofs of following statements from [0]:
+This repository mechanises the main result (`theorem 1`) of [0].
-- lemmas 1, 2, 3
-- theorem 1
+This subsumes all of the relevant definitions and lemmas from the paper.

+Furthermore, we prove various additional properties that follow naturally from the description of the attack game;
+most importantly, we prove that:
+* the behaviour of the attack game does not depend on validity of requests (lemma `attackGame_eq_attackGameBlocks!_normalise`)
+* the sum used to compute `contractBalance` in the proof of `theorem 1` does in fact follow from the model of the attack game (lemma `computeBalance_eq_sum`).

-### Assumptions / Trust base (TODO)
+### Assumptions / Trust base

 #### Axioms